 7. Manage stress

 The key to managing stress is taking action, and being able to use self-care and coping strategies.
 Try practicing mindfulness or intentional breathing to reduce your feelings of anxiety and frustration.

 Create and follow a study schedule, making sure to include times to de-stress.
 Remember that developing good study methods and time management skills takes time and practice, so start early.

 Take advantage of the Old Exam Repository and any practice questions available.
 You can also answer questions of your own or study with classmates: test each other on your knowledge of the material.

 Resource: Old Exam Repository

 If your feelings are causing significant stress or affecting your daily functioning, or if these feelings are intensifying and persisting for long periods, it’s important to ask for help.

 Want to learn more about these 10 ways to get Exam Ready?
-Join student reps from Academic Success and the HealthyU Crew for a LIVE CHAT on Monday, November 22 at 12:30 p.m.
+Join student reps from Academic Success for a LIVE #ExamReadyatUofT Bootcamp on Tuesday, November 22 at 12:30 p.m.
+ET on Facebook.
+Then join student reps from HealthyU Crew and Peer Support for an Exam Season Wellness Toolkit live chat on Thursday, November 24 at 1 p.m.
 ET on Facebook.